 In this example, a circularly polarized dielectric resonator antenna is simulated in XFdtd to generate return loss, gain patterns, broadside gain versus frequency, and axial ratio.

-This example uses XFdtd to demonstrate the performance of a MU-MIMO WiFi router with antenna arrays for 2.4 and 5 GHz ranges for 802.11a/b/g/n/ac uses with added capability for 802.11ax at 6 GHz.
+This example uses XFdtd to show the performance of a MU-MIMO WiFi router with antenna arrays for 2.4, 5, and 6-7 GHz ranges for 802.11a/b/g/n/ac uses with added capability for 802.11ax at 6 GHz.

 In this presentation, we discuss analyzing and optimizing an aperture coupled 1x4 patch antenna array with a compact, fan-shaped feeding network for operation in 60 GHz band using XFdtd.